PRESS DIGEST- Canada - June 8

-June 8 The following are the top stories from selected Canadian newspapers.
+June 8 (Reuters) - The following are the top stories from selected Canadian newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.

 ** Quebec's subsidy for consumer purchases of electric vehicles is an extremely expensive way of reducing greenhouse gas emissions, with the cost calculated at C$395 per tonne of carbon dioxide eliminated, Ecofiscal Commission says in a report to be released on Thursday. (tgam.ca/2sivKXh)